joshloyal/dynetlsm/README.md

 <img src="/images/lsm_latent_space.png" alt="Latent Space of the LSM model" width="400">
 </p>

-Although the nodes are embedded in a way that nodes sharing many connections are close together, the true community structure of the network is not apparent.
+Although this embedding places nodes that share many connections close together, the true community structure of the network is not apparent.
 This is easily remedied by applying the HDP-LPCM.
 As before, we initialize the model and call `fit`:
 ```python

 from dynetlsm import DynamicNetworkHDPLPCM